Poor Previous Repair on Lease Cars

 Final Bills (If Any)

-The final bill is based on what the final inspection results.
-If its a Cocoon vehicles and we feel that the what the supplier has quoted is un-fair, we will place this into dispute, which does add additional time, however we always look at every end of contract from the customers point of view.
+The final bill is based on the final inspection results.
+If it’s a Cocoon vehicle and we feel that what the supplier has quoted is un-fair, we will place this into dispute, which does add additional time, however, we always look at every end of contract from the customer’s point of view.

 However, the majority of our suppliers are fair when it comes to costs and the return conditions of the contract.
 They also supply us with photographs to show the damage which we study before it is billed on.

 Poor Previous Repairs

 What is a Poor Previous Repair?

 A poor previous repair is where the hirer has employed a garage or tradesman to rectify damage such as a scratch, dint, scrape, etc and make it look right.

 However, on both long-term and short-term car leases, return conditions state that these need to be repaired to a standard that is acceptable.